wtetsu/gaze/README.md

 ./a.out"
 ```

-Here is output when a.cpp was updated.
+Output when a.cpp was updated.

 ```
 [gcc a.cpp -o a.out](1/3)